Rhodes to Leros to Kos 10-Day Itinerary

 Points of interest include:

-- The town of Emporios (8 kilometers east of Mandraki), known for the architecture of the houses
+• The town of Emporios (8 kilometers east of Mandraki) is famous for the architecture of the houses.

-- There are many beautiful beaches on the island, such as Lefki beach or Gialiskari, Lyés, Páloi, Pachia Ammos, Katsouni, Aghios Savas, and Aghia Irini.
+• The island has many beautiful beaches, such as Lefki Beach or Gialiskari, Lyés, Páloi, Pachia Ammos, Katsouni, Aghios Savas, and Aghia Irini.
 Chochlákia beach is ideal for windsurfing and snorkeling.

 Day 5 | Kalymnos

 Have a leisurely breakfast on your yacht, and then head ashore.
 Bask in the laid-back atmosphere on this lovely island.
-Situated between Kos and Leros, Kalymnos is surrounded by quiet islets, some inhabited only by sheep and goats.
+Situated between Kos and Leros, quiet islets surround Kalymnos, some inhabited only by sheep and goats.

 You may want to explore the area on foot, rock climb, kayak, snorkel, or dive.
 The Kalymnos Dive Center has organized dives and lessons.